Guettaf-Mazigh/Store-Management-C/README.md

 # Store-Management-C
 Store-Management-C is a mini project developed in C for managing store inventory.
-It provides the following functionalities:
+It provides the following functionalities, implemented using linked lists:

 Add a product: Allows the user to add a new product to the inventory by entering all necessary information.